farlee2121/DevEssentialsBlog/content/draft/2023-03-02-FSharp-construction-vs-initialization.md

     | FromDiscover of (Type * ArbMap option)
 ```

+### More Explorations

-This is a bit in the weeds, but a few solutions I ruled out include
+This is a bit in the weeds, but a few other solutions I ruled out include
-- Replacing ArbMap constructors with static factory methods wouldn't have access to `this`.
+- Replacing ArbMap constructors with static factory methods.
+This falls short because the static methods wouldn't have access to `this`.
 And without `this` the typeclass wont resolve implicit registrations that take ArbMap as a parameter.
-- Splitting discover and registration of `this` as a config parameter causes factories with ArbMap as a parameter to be filtered out during discovery since discovery happens during class initialization
+- Splitting arbitrary discovery and registration with the ArbMap.
+Without an ArbMap instance registered on the TypeClass, any custom Arbitrary methods with ArbMap as a parameter are filtered out during discovery.
-  - Using a mutable finder field could work, but it would allow mutation of ArbMap which is meant to be immutable

 All these explorations and more can be see in [the PR discussion](https://github.com/fscheck/FsCheck/pull/613#discussion_r913368006)